dimdenGD/OWOP.js_v2/README.md

 Installing: `npm i owop-js`.\
 **REQUIRES NODE.JS 12.0+!**

-If you found any bugs, don't forget that you can contribute too!
+This is quite new package, so if you'll found any bugs, don't forget that you can contribute too!
 I'm often busy so usually I'm not able to update anything quickly.

 # Example
 ```js